|Location||18 km south of Chibougamau, QC|

 The mineral resource estimate (“MRE”) for the Devlin deposit was updated in October 2021 (see October 14, 2021 news release) based on historical drilling up to 2014.
 No additional drilling was completed at Devlin after 2014 except for a few metallurgical holes by Doré Copper during summer 2021.

-Dore Copper plans to deliver a preliminary economic assessment (“PEA”) in January 2022 which contemplates the re-development plan of a hub-and-spoke operation model with Corner Bay as the main feed to the Corporation’s centralized Copper Rand mill (2,700 tpd), supplemented by the Devlin and Joe Mann deposits.
+Dore Copper plans to deliver a preliminary economic assessment (“PEA”) by mid-Q2 2022 which contemplates the re-development plan of a hub-and-spoke operation model with Corner Bay as the main feed to the Corporation’s centralized Copper Rand mill, supplemented by the Devlin and Joe Mann deposits.
 The plan is to develop Devlin at the same time as Corner Bay and benefit from operational synergies.

 From 1974 to 1978, Riocanex completed 10,023 meters of diamond drilling on the Devlin property.
 This drilling defined a flat lying ore body within a breccia zone, dipping 7 to 10° to the northeast at approximately 60 meters below surface.